sample-aiml-security-assessment

 AWS CodeBuild Execution Flow

-1. Account Discovery: Lists active accounts from AWS Organizations
+1. Account Discovery: In multi-account mode, lists active accounts from AWS Organizations or uses MultiAccountListOverride

-2. Role Assumption: Assumes AIMLSecurityMemberRole in each target account
+2. Role Assumption: In multi-account mode, assumes AIMLSecurityMemberRole in each target account

-3. AWS SAM Deployment: Deploys the AI/ML assessment stack through AWS SAM
+3. AWS SAM Deployment: Deploys or updates the AI/ML assessment stack through AWS SAM

-4. Assessment Execution: Triggers AWS Step Functions workflow in each account
+4. Assessment Execution: Triggers AWS Step Functions workflow in each account, passing enableFinServ from the deployment parameter

 Project Structure